PDF(116.0 KB) View with Adobe Reader on a variety of devices

 In Version 8.0 and later, you can enable redirection of HTTPS traffic with the CLI command config network web-auth https-redirect enable.

 Be aware that this is resource consuming for the WLC in case many HTTPS requests are sent.
+It is advised not to use this feature before WLC version 8.7 where the scalability of this feature was enhanced.
 Also note that a certificate warning is unavoidable in this case.
 Indeed, if your client requests any URL (such as https://www.cisco.com), the WLC still presents its own certificate issued for the virtual interface IP address.
-This will obviously never match the URL/IP address requested by client and the certificate will not be trusted unless the client forces the exception in his browser.
+This will obviously never match the URL/IP address requested by client and the certificate will not be trusted unless the client forces the exception in their browser.

 140 / second